rust-unofficial/too-many-lists/src/sixth-panics.md

 What can panic here?
 Well, knowing that honestly requires you to be a bit of a Rust expert, but thankfully, I am!

-The only places I can see in this code that *possibly* can panic (barring some absolute fuckery where someone recompiles the stdlib with debug_asserts enabled, but this is not something you should ever do) are Box::new (for out-of-memory conditions) and and the len arithmetic.
+The only places I can see in this code that *possibly* can panic (barring some absolute fuckery where someone recompiles the stdlib with debug_asserts enabled, but this is not something you should ever do) are `Box::new` (for out-of-memory conditions) and the len arithmetic.
 All of that stuff is at the very end or very start of our methods, so yep, we're being nice and safe!

-...were you surprised by Box::new being able to panic?
+...were you surprised by `Box::new` being able to panic?
 Panics will get you like that!
 Try to preserve those invariants so you don't need to worry about it!